Black maternal mortality in the United States: Intersection of race, socioeconomic status, and disability

 Income has been well studied as a social determinant of health, and it has been found that worse health outcomes at all-time points surrounding pregnancy are associated with lower socioeconomic status and income levels.
-Lack of insurance/using Medicaid and experiencing homelessness are associated with severe morbidity rates, and are all more likely to apply to black women and increase their risk of maternal death.
+For Black mothers, the impact of low socioeconomic status is compounded by racial discrimination, resulting in limited access to quality healthcare and higher incidences of stress-related health issues such as preterm labor.
+A 2022 report from the American Public Health Association highlights that Black women in low-income brackets are more likely to be uninsured, leading to gaps in critical prenatal and postnatal care services.
+Lack of insurance/using Medicaid and experiencing homelessness are associated with severe morbidity rates, and are all more likely to apply to Black women and increase their risk of maternal death.

-Systemic racism contributes to the greater likelihood of black women to belong to lower socioeconomic classes.
-However, it is important to note that Black women across all socioeconomic statuses and education levels experience the same extent of racism both during the birthing process and after, as noted in Black women’s experiences in the Neonatal Intensive Care Unit following birth.
-A study from the Nature Public Health Collection journal pointed out that the COVID-19 pandemic increases the vulnerability of black women who are more likely to work at jobs that carry greater exposure risks to COVID-19, and more likely to lose income due to unemployment.
+Systemic racism contributes to the greater likelihood of Black women to belong to lower socioeconomic classes.
+However, it is important to note that Black women across all socioeconomic statuses and education levels experience the same extent of racism both during the birthing process and after, as noted in Black women's experiences in the Neonatal Intensive Care Unit following birth.
+For example, even Black women with private insurance report facing racial biases that result in less attentive care during labor.
+The National Institute of Health found that Black women were less likely to receive timely pain relief and more likely to experience dismissive attitudes from healthcare providers, which negative impacts health outcomes.
+The intersection of race and healthcare access highlights that biases persist regardless of socioeconomic improvement for Black mothers.
+A study from the Nature Public Health Collection journal pointed out that the COVID-19 pandemic increases the vulnerability of Black women who are more likely to work at jobs that carry greater exposure risks to COVID-19, and more likely to lose income due to unemployment.
 This is in addition to the pandemic making accessing perinatal care more challenging, and making income disparities even more stark.
-The researchers who authored this study recommend that the interlocking factors affecting black mothers during the COVID-19 pandemic be specifically addressed in order to see tangible improvements in maternal health outcomes.
+The researchers who authored this study recommend that the interlocking factors affecting Black mothers during the COVID-19 pandemic be specifically addressed in order to see tangible improvements in maternal health outcomes.